 The Nilgiri fauna has some of the most vulnerable kind of species, which are protected and preserved here.
 A lot of species of this and the adjoining areas are preserved here.
 The Bandipur National Park holds a large variety of flora too apart from its exquisite and extravagant fauna.
 It is home to sandalwood and rosewood trees, apart from luscious variety of fruit and flower trees and shrubs.

-Explore the best journey planner for your visit to Bandipur and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Bandipur and create a flawless plan in few simple steps!